IBM/gauge-api-steps/docs/STEPS.md

 Prints the comprehensive list of placeholders in the terminal output and into the report.
 This includes every property in the used `*.env` files and the system properties.
 This can be useful for debugging.

+## Print headers

+> \* Print headers

+Prints out all request and response headers.

+## Print status

+> \* Print status

+Prints out the HTTP status code.

+## Print body

+> \* Print body

+Prints out the response body.
+If the response is JSON, it will format it.

 ## Append to \<file>: \<value>